 Patterns

-The 10 tactical patterns detected by ChessGrammar.
+The 10 tactical patterns detected by ChessGrammar, with definitions and examples.

 Fork

-A piece attacks two or more enemy pieces simultaneously.
+A single piece attacks two or more enemy pieces simultaneously.
 The opponent can only save one, resulting in material gain.

 • Targets: The attacked pieces (2+)